preempt/credssp/README.md

 # credssp
-A code demonstrating CVE-2018-0886

-This is a code used for exploition this vulnerability, and it should be used for educational purposes only.
+This is a poc code for exploiting CVE-2018-0886.
+It should be used for educational purposes only.
 It relies on a fork of the rdpy project(https://github.com/preempt/rdpy), allowing also credssp relay.
-The code can be found here:

 Written by Eyal Karni, Preempt ekarni@preempt.com